Today is the last day to get 2GB of free Google Drive storage

-Just like last year, Google Drive is offering its users 2GB of free storage for completing a simple security checkup by the end of the day.
-It only takes a couple of minutes to complete, and you are eligible even if you got the 2GB free last year.
-But the offer only lasts through today (Feb.
-11).
+Google Drive is offering its users 2GB of free storage for completing a simple security checkup.
+It only takes a couple of minutes to complete, but the offer only lasts until Feb.
+17.

-Designed to make sure everything about your account is shipshape, the security checkup runs through a checklist of security features examining your account recovery information, connected devices, account permissions, and your 2-step verification settings.
+Designed to make sure everything about your account is shipshape, the security checkup runs through a checklist of security features examining your account recovery information, recent activity, account permissions, and your 2-step verification settings.

 To access the security checkup, head on over to your Google account page.